Ewan-D/beginnersBase11ty/README.md

 ### files and folders:

+#### index.njk
+  - uses a custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, to my eyes.(I am sure this won't backfire...)

 #### _data
   - this folder includes a file named 'data.json' for the sites metadata to use in the head for example: <meta name="author" content="{{ meta.author.name